nus-cs2103-AY2223S2/tp/docs/team/jedidiahc.md

 **More** than just a simple to-do list app, **Le Tracker** blends the **efficiency** of a command line interface with the **elegance** of modern graphical user interface.

 ### Summary of Contributions

+#### Code Contribution
+You can refer to my individual code contribution at this [link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=jedidiahc&breakdown=true).

 #### User Interface